Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 To answer:

-- How did Lebanon's total population change from 1950-2023 ?
+- How did Lebanon's total population change from 1950-2026 ?

+- What is the UN scenario Immigration projection for Lebanon 2030, 2050, 2100?

 - When was the fastest growth?

 - Is Lebanon getting older?
 (MedianAgePop)

+ -How does Lebanon compare to World for Total fertility rate (TFR) and  World average rate (LEx) ?

  - How did fertility rate (TFR) drop?

-- How did life expectancy (LEx) improve and why did it crash?

-- How does Lebanon compare to World for Total fertility rate (TFR) and  World average rate (LEx) ?
+ - Are the fertility rate (TFR) and median age(MEdianAgePop) related ?

-- How did net migration change?

-- What is the UN scenario Immigration projection for Lebanon 2030, 2050, 2100?
+- How the Crude Birth rates and Death Birth Rates are changing, and is there population growth or depopulation?

+- How the migration numbers in Lebanon got affected from 1950 till 2026, and what did the UN project about migration numbers for the future?

+-  Will the miration numbers for Lebanon fill the depopulation gap in the future ?

 **Methodology**